nwabueze1/hydra/README.md

-To see a demo of this project vsist https://hydrax.vercel.app/
+To see a demo of this project visit https://hydrax.vercel.app/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).